miakepia/portfolio/pages/taxonomy.md

     <img src="/assets/images/link-formula.png" alt="An illustration of how links are created, using metadata, content types, jobs and tasks, key words and the tacxonomy">
   </picture>

-  <figcaption class="right">We were able to combine jobs, objects and taxonomy elements to predict where users needed to go next.</figcaption>
+  <figcaption class="right">We created a range of formulas to train an algorithm to suggest related links.</figcaption>
 </figure>
 </section>